angelamchoi/card-game/README.md

 - Make it mobile responsive

 ## Development Process
-To provide insight of how the browser based game was developed, this section will cover the following topics:
+The browser based game was developed, this section will cover the following topics:

 1. Project Requirements
 2. Wireframe